 - Cleaning and preparing job sites

 To start as an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
-Related subjects may be covered in additional classes, such as electrical theory and safety practices.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-These certifications typically require passing an exam and may require a specific amount of work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.

-An HVAC helper's salary will be dependent on their level of experience, the region where they work and the type of company they work for.
+An HVAC helper's salary usually depends on their level of experience, the region where they work and which company they end up working for.

-According to the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, although some HVAC helpers may have an opportunity to earn more.
-With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, which typically earn higher salaries.
+As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers hovers around $37,000, though a few HVAC helpers can eventually earn more.
+With experience and completing more training, HVAC helpers can graduate into truly professional HVAC technicians, which typically earn higher salaries.